Trivia for How to Train Your Dragon 2

 - Craig Ferguson's fourth theatrically released animated movie, after How to Train Your Dragon (2010), Winnie the Pooh (2011), and Brave (2012).

-- This is the only film in the trilogy to not be released in theaters in March.
+- This is the first film in the franchise to not be released in theaters in March.

 - Shrek and How to Train Your Dragon are the only Dreamworks franchises to be based on children's books.